 Assisi, one of the most visited hilltowns in Italy, is the birthplace of Saint Francis and home to the Basilica of Saint Francis, a UNESCO World Heritage Site famous for its Giotto fresco cycle.
 A tiny town on the slopes of Mount Subasio, Assisi is an easy train trip from Rome.

 Rome and Assisi are 174 miles (108 km) apart by train, and though it takes roughly the same amount of time to drive this distance, getting out of Rome by car can be stressful.
 Opt for the train for a stress-free departure from Rome and a relaxing trip through Italy’s “green heart”, where the landscape is lush and mountainous.
-Sit on the right side of the train to enjoy the view of the Umbrian Valley’s picturesque hilltowns leading up to Assisi.
+Try to get a seat on the right side of the train to enjoy the view of the Umbrian Valley’s picturesque hilltowns leading up to Assisi.

 Frequent Trains from Rome to Assisi

-Trenitalia operates an average of 19 trains each day from Rome’s main Termini station to Assisi’s small local station.
+Trenitalia operates an average of 19 trains each day from Rome’s Termini station to Assisi’s small local station.
 The train trip takes a minimum of 1 hour and 50 minutes with Trenitalia’s direct trains, either on the high-speed Alta Velocità (AV) Intercity or the slower Regionale Veloce train.
 Other trips can take up to 3 hours and include a portion on an AV train and a portion on a Regionale train, with a change in Foligno .

 Tickets from Rome to Assisi on this route begin at $11 for the Regionale trains requiring a change, or up to around $30 for high-speed direct trains.